Ethernet-APL and functional safety – can it work?

 1. Availability and reliability

-Many users are asking whether Ethernet-APL offers the same reliability and availability as the established 4 to 20 mA technology.
-The answer is a clear "Yes".
-Ethernet-APL was designed specifically for industrial applications, including the harsh environments of the process industry.
-The technology supports topologies like star or ring structures which ensure high availability.
-If a device fails, the system remains stable because the ring structure makes alternative communication channels available.
-Field tests, such as those performed at BASF, have shown that Ethernet-APL ensures reliable communication even in SIL 3 applications.
-The PROFIsafe security protocol can be used with Ethernet-APL.
-PROFIsafe has a long track record of success in factory automation and can also be used in the process industry for the reliable transmission of safety-relevant data between controllers, sensors and actuators via Ethernet-APL.
+Many users ask whether Ethernet-APL offers the same reliability and availability as the established 4–20 mA technology.
+The answer is a clear yes.
+Ethernet-APL was specifically developed for industrial applications, including the harsh environments found in the process industry.
+The technology supports topologies such as star or ring structures, which ensure high availability.
+In the event of a device failure, the system remains stable because the ring structure provides alternative communication paths.

 2. Cybersecurity